Molly McSherry, Head of School

 Jill Heim, Teacher

 Jill has been working in the field of early childhood education for over 30 years.
-She holds a degree in Child Psychology from the University of Minnesota and a Master’s degree in Early Childhood Education from the University of Maryland.
-Through her career, Jill has taught in full-time programs, worked as a center director, conducted teacher training workshops and conference presentations, and volunteered as a NAEYC Accreditation Specialist.
+She holds a degree in Child Psychology from the University of Minnesota and a master’s degree in Early Childhood Education from the University of Maryland.
+Throughout her career, Jill has taught in full-time programs, worked as a center director, conducted teacher training workshops and conference presentations, and volunteered as a NAEYC Accreditation Specialist.
 Jill has been teaching at St. John’s since 2001.